haroonalam/haroonalam/README.md

-# 💫 About Me:
+# 💫 Status:
-I'm currently doing Researcha and Development (R&D) in Artificial Intelligence, Cloud Security and Privacy to provide modern solutions to modern problems, after 3 years of experience in Web Development.
+I'm doing Research and Development (R&D) in Artificial Intelligence, Cloud Security and Privacy to provide modern solutions to modern problems, after 3 years of experience in Web Development.

 ## 🌐 Socials: